SpyrossS3/SpyrossS3/README.md

 - Female | She/Her
 - 📔 I’m currently studying for my BS in Computer Science, on my sixth year now, even though credit-wise I'm still a Junior since switching majors from Computer Eng.
 - 👓 My skillset includes: Python, SQL, Markdown, HTML, CSS, C++, MATLAB, JavaScript, C, Java, Unix, Perl (By order of skill from best to worst)
-- 📫 You can reach me at my email posted in my profile, other links on my Carrd.co also found on my profile page, or start a thread in my Discussions for this repo.
+- 📫 You can reach me at my email posted in my profile, or start a thread in my Discussions for this repo.

 <!---
 SpyrossS3/SpyrossS3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.